MovingBlocks/TempDoc/Why-Terasology.md

 0. A better lighting engine.
 Includes shaders by default, torches can give off light while placed, held, or dropped.

 0. Open source and gratis.
 All currently existing modules as well, but the licenses is to be decided by the Author.

+0. Multithreaded.
+(Rendering is single threaded because of openGL, but this could change if a Rendering Wizard shows up)

 0. Its in java8